 Why, yes.
 Yes there is.

-An experiment was done at the University of Wisconsin to determine the energetic costs (literally, the calories required to the do the job) of carrying an infant in-arms vs. carrying in a sling.
-They discovered that carrying in arms was 16% more costly than carrying in a sling, or to put it another way: carrying in-arms was more costly than lactation.
-It had to do with kinematic changes, the difference in the way the participants moved, whether walking unencumbered, carrying a baby in-arms or when using a sling.
+Around 2007, an experiment was done at the University of Wisconsin to determine the energetic costs (literally, the calories required to the do the job) of carrying an infant in-arms vs. carrying in a sling.
+They discovered that carrying in arms was 16% more costly than carrying in a sling, or to put it another way: carrying in-arms was more costly than lactation in terms of calories required.
+It’s to do with kinematic changes, the difference in the way the participants moved, whether walking unencumbered, carrying a baby in-arms or when using a sling.

 Using a sling freed the arms, improved posture compared carrying in-arms and allowed for more hip movement.
 The movements of walking using a sling were more similar to the movement of an unencumbered walker.
 Carrying in-arms forced the walker to take smaller, uneven strides, by reducing the movement in the hips.